hgwhitfield/what-the-book/docs/README.md

 As a first-time visitor, I want:

-- To understand the purpose of the site immediately to determine if it suits my needs.
+- To understand the purpose of the site easily to determine if it suits my needs.
 - To navigate the website easily to find information about books and how to use the site.
-- To feel confident that the platform is user-friendly and reliable for organizing my reading list.
+- To search for books by title, author, or ISBN using a simple search tool.

 #### Returning Users